nickakey/about-me/language-learning-without-willpower.md

 You're sacrificing time, energy, and willpower.

-This means language learning has to be budgeted for, within ALL the other things that demand your these resources.
+This means language learning has to be budgeted for, within ALL the other things that demand your resources.
 (Work, other goals / hobbies, family)

 Frankly, this sucks.